aiman-al-masoud/cinciarellang/docs/wiki/0-intro/README.md

 Its main features include:

-* First class support for deep and immutable copies.
+* First class support for deep and immutable copies of objects.
 * Pure functions, with optionally impure features.
 * Static typing and type inference.
 * Sugary and addictive high-level syntax.